www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

           All other code should not have access HTML elements relative in order to keep it simple.
     * [x] Adjust functions and variables names starting with `net_splitcells_gel_ui` inside of `no-code-editor.js`.
     * [x] Add privacy notification.
-    * [ ] Import editor specific css via XML document and no
+    * [x] Import editor specific css via XML document and not via global import.
+      -> This is not relevant, because this Gel UI's css is a general no-code styling fitting for the webserver.
 * [ ] Make solution formatting work.
 * [ ] Document why no-code editor was created.
     * [ ] No need for syntax documentation for simple functions.